cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 This is thanks to the rise of AI tools powered by Large Language Models (LLMs).
 These are Machine Learning (ML) models trained on huge amounts of ~~crap~~ text data.
 Once trained, the model can generate meaningful text from a given prompt.
-Interestingly, it appears that [generating code is one of the most simple tasks for these models](https://dl.acm.org/doi/pdf/10.1145/3545945.3569759).
+Interestingly, it appears that [code generation](https://dl.acm.org/doi/pdf/10.1145/3545945.3569759) is one of the most simple tasks for these models.
 So we developers are not as special as we thought, ouch.
 In other words, AI can write reasonably good code faster and cheaper than us.
-But this I'm not going to debate about if AI is going to replace developers or not (I wrote about it [here](../blog/surviving- the-ai-revolution-as-a-software-engineer.html).
+But this article is not about AI replacing developers (I wrote about it [here](../blog/surviving- the-ai-revolution-as-a-software-engineer.html, check it out).
-Over time, I believe that the price of every single line of code will decrease its value.
+I believe that the price of every single line of code will decrease its value over time.
 It's [supply and demand](https://en.wikipedia.org/wiki/Supply_and_demand), there's nothing we can do about it.

 <aside class="quote">